Disjoinable Lagrangian tori and semisimple symplectic cohomology: Basic structures

-is defined by counting the solutions $u:S\rightarrow M$ of (\ref{eq:CR}) which pass through some fixed choice of locally finite cycle $c\in\mathit{QC}_\ast^\mathit{BM}(M)$ at the interior marked point $\ast$.
-We remark that the transversality of the moduli spaces involved in this definition relies on the fact that $M$ is monotone.
+is defined by counting the solutions $u:S\rightarrow M$ of (\ref{eq:CR}) which pass through some fixed choice of locally finite cycle $c\in\mathit{QC}_\ast^\mathit{BM}(M)$ at the interior marked point $\ast$, where $\mathit{QC}_\ast^\mathit{BM}(M)$ denotes the Borel-Moore model of the quantum chain complex of the non-compact manifold $M$.
+We remark that the transversality of the moduli spaces involved in this definition relies on the fact that $M$ is monotone, see Section 5.4 of $\cite{rs}$ for details.
 Summing over $d$ gives us a chain map, which induces on the cohomology level the open-closed string map